Tenant Health and Safety Rights | Insight in to UK Rental Property Standards

 As with damaged or broken sockets, all electrical items in your home can carry some risk.

 Any items that are provided by your landlord should be maintained and all electrical installations within the property should be safe.
 This is required by law.
+There are also some tips from charities like the Electrical Safety Council that help homeowners, landlords and tenants keep on top of best practices.

 The Landlord's Obligation To Repair